 - Master of Occupational Therapy (MOT) (only for candidates with a Pitt Freshman OT Guarantee who began studies in Fall of 2013, 2014, 2015, or 2016)

-- Master of Science in Health and Rehabilitation Sciences with a concentration in Occupational Therapy (MS) (a post professional program for occupational therapists seeking advanced knowledge and skills at a Masters level)
+- Master of Science in Occupational Therapy (MS) (a post professional program for occupational therapists seeking advanced knowledge and skills at a Masters level)